 To reduce these malware attacks on computer systems, a cyber security strategy must be in place to counteract these threats.
 These potential cyber attacks can be categorised by relating the type of information the hacker wants to access or what they want to achieve.
 For example, untargeted information could include large quantities of personal health data compared to more targeted attacks where the hacker can control an infusion pump resulting in patient harm.

-Also, healthcare providers must take into account the sources of potential attacks within their organisation or external parties: if from employees or agency workers then there is already trusted access to the systems and therefore this is a significant security threat.
-The drive behind external attacks is usually for financial gain and in some cases may result from malice towards the organisation.
+Also, healthcare providers must consider the sources of potential attacks within their organisation or external parties: if from employees or agency workers, there is already trusted access to the systems, which is a significant security threat.
+The drive behind external attacks is usually for financial gain and, in some cases, may result from malice towards the organisation.

-The issues to consider regarding internal cyber security threats within organisations include limited encryption, system set-up configuration, applications, operational security gaps which may contain loopholes in processes and unpatched software and lack of authentication of user login credentials.
-All these vulnerabilities can occur on any medical device and especially when connected to the internet and therefore pose a real danger to the technology used in various hospital departments.
+The issues to consider regarding internal cyber security threats within organisations include limited encryption, system set-up configuration, applications, operational security gaps, which may contain loopholes in processes and unpatched software and lack of authentication of user login credentials.
+All these vulnerabilities can occur on any medical device, especially when connected to the internet, posing a real danger to the technology used in various hospital departments.

-To put this into perspective, the number of devices per patient bed between 1995 and 2010 has increased by 62%.
-Today, a patient in a hospital bed will be monitored on average by the use of at least 13 devices.
+To put this into perspective, the number of devices per patient bed between 1995 and 2010 increased by 62%.
+Today, a patient in a hospital bed will be monitored on average using at least 13 devices.

 When purchasing medical equipment for patient use, all the above considerations must be evaluated on a regular basis.
 To help to facilitate the relationship between suppliers and providers of patient healthcare, the National Electrical Manufacturers Association (NEMA) has produced guidance documents such as PS3.15 of the DICOM standard relating to Security and System Management Profiles.
 Another guidance relates to the Manufacturer Disclosure Statement for Medical Device Security (MDS2), which helps the healthcare provider to perform risk assessments.